Bouna Sarr unfazed by transfer speculation on Marseille future | Goal.com

 Bouna Sarr unfazed by transfer speculation on Marseille future

-A number of European clubs that include Atletico Madrid, Sevilla and West Ham, are a rumoured to be interested in securing the 28-year old of Senegalese and Guinean descent.
+A number of European clubs include Atletico Madrid, Sevilla and West Ham, are rumoured to be interested in securing the 28-year old of Senegalese and Guinean descent.

 Marseille is willing to let go of some of their key players in a bid to generate revenue, but it would come at the cost of losing their best legs in the Champions League which they are poised to reach for the first time since 2013 as they are presently second in Ligue 1.